nikkeisadev/schoolProject-A/README.md

 Not yet...
 Is that necesary now?
 ### Todo list: 📋
 > You can check it here: **todo.pdf**
-I uploaded it, so you don't need to search on the website, but I place the URL too. https://miklospeter.wordpress.com
+I uploaded it, so you don't need to search on the website, but I leave here the URL too. https://miklospeter.wordpress.com
 # Working leaderboard:
 You can check here the team's current state!